canonical/temporal-k8s-operator/documentation/how-to/upgrade-server.md

    This will ensure that your database schema is updated if any updates are available.

-2. The Charmed Temporal K8s charm should be updated to the next revision that you currently have deployed as follows:
+2. The Temporal K8s charm should be updated to the next charm revision that you currently have deployed as follows:

    ```bash
    juju refresh temporal-k8s --revision=<your_revision + 1>